servalproject/batphone/doc/Sensor-Logging-Demo.md

 Assumed knowledge
 -----------------

-The commands in this document are [Bourne shell][] commands, using standard quoting and variable expansion.
-Commands issued by the user are prefixed with the shell prompt `$` to distinguish them from the output of the command.
-Single and double quotes around arguments are part of the shell syntax, not part of the argument itself.

-These instructions assume the reader is proficient in the Unix command-line shell, and is experienced with the Internet, WiFi networking, USB devices, Android smartphones, software installation and administration, and troubleshooting.
+These instructions assume the reader is technically experienced with the Internet, WiFi networking, USB devices, using Android smartphones, general software installation and administration, and troubleshooting.

 Requirements
 ------------

 For the demonstration, you will need:

- * at least two Android devices (phones) which have been [rooted][], and preferably with a QR code reader app installed;
+ * at least two Android devices (phones), ideally with a QR code reader app installed;
  * a workstation (eg, laptop);
  * a USB cable for connecting an Android device to the workstation.